 Shepherd returned to the small screen with recurring roles on Everybody Loves Raymond and The Jamie Foxx Show.
 In 1999, she joined the cast of Suddenly Susan, starring Brooke Shields, for its final season.
 Shepherd also appeared in the 2000-2001 culinary sitcom Emeril with famous chef Emeril Lagasse, which proved to be a commercial and critical dud.
 She had much better luck with Less Than Perfect, an office sitcom featuring Sara Rue, Zachary Levi and Andy Dick.
 The show ran from 2002 to 2006.

-While on The View, Shepherd has found time to work on numerous other projects.
+While on The View, Shepherd found time to work on numerous other projects.
 She offered advice in the 2009 tome Permission Slips: Every Woman's Guide to Giving Herself a Break and had her own sitcom Sherri on the Lifetime network that same year.
+Shepherd also appeared on 30 Rock, Entourage and Hot in Cleveland.
+On the big screen, Shepherd landed supporting roles in a range of films, from the 2009 drama Precious to the 2012 action comedy One for the Money.
+Also in 2012, Shepherd signed on for Dancing With the Stars.
+She competed against actor Jaleel White, singer Gladys Knight and actress Melissa Gilbert, among others.